 Bob Backlund beat Billy Graham in 1978 and held the belt until 1983 when he lost it to The Iron Sheik.
 Over a decade later, he won the title from Bret Hart at Survivor Series '94 and lost it a few days later in a matter of seconds to Diesel.

 John Cena won his first WWE Championship at WrestleMania 21 from JBL.
 He was briefly without the WWE title when Edge cashed in his money in the bank shot but he regained it a few weeks later.
 He lost the title to Rob Van Dam at ECW One Night Stand 2006 but would win it again from Edge at Unforgiven.
 His third title reign lasted over a year and ended with him having to forfeit the title due to an injury.
 He won the World Heavyweight Championship by beating Chris Jericho at Survivor Series 2008 and lost it a few months later in an Elimination Chamber match at No Way Out.
 Over the course of the next few years, John has had several runs with both the WWE and World Heavyweight Championship.
-His current WWE Championship reign, which began at WrestleMania XXIX on April 7, 2013, is not included in the 1,164 total.
+In total, John has won those two titles a combined 15 times.
+His most recent title reign, which began on June 29, 2014, is not included in the total.

 Triple H is a 13-time champion.
 While he does not hold the record for the length of his title reigns, he does hold the record for most combined championship title reigns in the WWE.
 His 8 WWE Championship reigns as well as his 5 World Heavyweight Championship reigns are also records.
 Triple H first won the WWE Championship in 1999.
 His 13th title reign began at No Way Out 2009

 6. Pedro Morales - almost 3 years (1,027 days)